hschellman/computing-basics/_episodes/02-storage-spaces.md

 ### ifdh

 Another useful data handling command you will soon come across is ifdh.
 This stands for Intensity Frontier Data Handling.
-It is a tool suite that facilitates selecting the appropriate data transfer method from many possibilities while protecting shared resources from overload.
+It is a tool suite that facilitates selecting the appropriate data traer method from many possibilities while protecting shared resources from overload.
 You may see *ifdhc*, where *c* refers to *client*.

 > ## Note
->  ifdh is much more efficient than NSF file access.
+>  ifdh is much more efficient than NFS file access.
 Please use it and/or xroot when accessing remote files.
 {: .challenge}

 Here is an example to copy a file.
 Refer to the [Mission Setup]({{ site.baseurl }}/setup.html) for the setting up the `DUNELAR_VERSION`.